African All Stars Transfer News & Rumours: Bailly to seek clarity over Manchester United future after Varan...

 Scottish Premiership club Hearts are interested in signing Everton midfielder Beni Baningime.

-Baningime, who is in the final year of his contract with the Toffees, looks set for a new adventure elsewhere after he was disappointedly dropped from Rafael Benitez's side pre-season trip to Florida.
+Baningime, who is in the final year of his contract with the Toffees, looks set for a new adventure elsewhere after he was disappointingly dropped from Rafael Benitez's side in the pre-season trip to Florida.

 Milan raise Kessie contract extension offer

-The Rossoneri are expected to meet the Ivory Coast international's representatives during the week and the new offer could be for two years with another terms of agreement to be discussed again in a year.
+The Rossoneri are expected to meet the Ivory Coast international's representatives during the week and the new offer could be for two years with another term of agreement to be discussed in a year.

-Kessie is currently on a €2.2m-per-year contract at the San Siro Stadium which expire in June 2022, and he is reportedly attracting interest from Liverpool.
+Kessie is currently on a €2.2m-per-year contract at the San Siro Stadium which expires in June 2022, and he is reportedly attracting interest from Liverpool.

 PSG meet with Koulibaly’s agent